Quebe/SQL-Algorithms/README.md

 [[dbo].[DateSegments_AlignWithinTable]](https://github.com/Quebe/SQL-Algorithms/blob/master/Temporal/Date%20Segment%20Manipulation/DateSegments_AlignWithinTable.md)

 Aligns multi-layered, segmented information within a table by a partition so that each segment will break with evenly.
 This enables easier aggregation when needing to prioritize information stored across multiple segments within a single partition.
-Date range alignment of segmnets of information.
+Date range alignment of segments of information by splitting rows by each other.

 ### Date Segment - Gap Fill